No Mayo Egg Salad with Dill Pickles and Yogurt

 Crunchy veggies: Celery is a classic for its crunch and freshness, but cabbage, carrots, or any other crunchy vegetable you like can be substituted.

-Fridge: Store your egg salad in an airtight container in the refrigerator for up to 3 days.
-For the best texture and flavor, give it a good stir before serving.
+Fridge: Store egg salad in an airtight container in the refrigerator for up to 3 days.
+For the best texture and flavor, give it a quick stir before serving.

 I may earn a small commission from some of the links on this page if you make a purchase, at no extra cost to you.
 I only recommend products I genuinely believe in and already have or would purchase myself.